bzhang42/TTC_Tickets/README.md

 * The simulator will assume that if a party adds people, it is now fine with any set of seats in the venue (minimum seat is thus the seat at the last index).
 If a party drops people, it is now fine only with sets of seats indexed in front of it within the venue.
 For now, we assume no monetary alternatives are in play.
+* The simulator will keep track of which requests are satisfied and which are not after each moment in time.
+A satisfied request is one where the number of seats given is equal to the party size, and the seats are all better than the minimum seat.
+Finally, the seats must all still be adjacent (consecutive in the same row).